yeshmukhamet/Capstone_Project/README.md

 ## Linear regression with PCA
 - BEtter performing than others.
 First of all as I havent drop any higly correlated features, PCA helps here.
 - Second, I used Cross Validation and Plotted n_components to find best number of PCA components to use.

+# Complex Models
+## Baseline models
+- I started with Baseline Models again, tried linear regresion and models with ensemble method models.
+Here I defined best models to move forward.
+- Models I choosed based on R2 score metric: Random Forest Regressor and Gradient Boosting.
+## Complex Models
+- I tuned both of the models to get best result
+- Random Forest was best model where R2 score was higher, and difference between Train and Test score was  lower, that represent good fit.
+## Back to EDA and Feature Engineering and running ML Models
+- I tried to tune EDA as well, to have better result.
+- I tried log transformation.
+Didn't work to have better results.
+- I tried remove outliers with Isolation Forest.
+Didn't work to have better results.
+- I tried 3 different Dataframes with different shape: Dataframe with dummy variables on almost every meaningfull categorical variables, Dataframe with mapping most of features, and Dataframe with reduced features to exclude correlation and multiciliniarity.

+# Next steps:
+- Go back to EDA, analyze features, distribution and relatinship.
+- Feature transformation, extraction or reducation.
+- Deeplearning models